 Note You may use various generalizations of the Turing machine model we have seen in class, such as TMs with two-way infinite tapes, stay-put, or multiple tapes.
 If you choose to use such a generalization, state clearly and precisely what model you are using.

-Problems There are 5 required problems and 2 bonus problems.
+Problems There are 4 required problems.